 B30.27 is republished on a five-year cycle.
-The 2009 version of B30.27 became active in June 2010 and will be in effect until March 26, 2015.
-The 2014 version will remain in effect until one year after the next revision is issued.
+The 2019 version of B30.27 became active in 2020 and will remain in effect until 2025 when the next version is published.
+While the most recent version of the standard, published in 2020, includes some revisions and redesignations, there were no changes to the job site responsibilities established in the 2014 version.